pypolestar/polestar_api/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- READ THIS FIRST:

   - Always try the latest version before reporting a bug - your issue may already have been fixed.
   - Provide as many details as possible.
 Paste logs, configuration samples and code into the backticks.

   DO NOT DELETE ANY TEXT from this template!
 Otherwise, your issue may be closed without comment.

+  N.B.: This integration will only work if you can login and see your vehicle's status (e.g. odometer and
+        state of charge) via polestar.com.
+If you only have access via the app, the integration will not be able to access the Polestar API.

 -->

 ## The problem
 <!--
   Describe the issue you are experiencing here to communicate to the